RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

           valueSelector: 'count'
           # (Optional) This selects the field in the array to use for the label of each select item.
           labelSelector: 'value'
+          # (Optional)
+          dynamicParams:
             # (Optional) This is the key of an additional dynamic query parameter that can be added to the request
-          previousFieldParamRequestKey: 'facet'
+            paramKeyLocation: 'facet'
             # (Optional) This is the key of a previous property who's selected value will be used as an additional query parameter value on the request
-          previousFieldParamValueLookupKey: 'facetValue'
+            paramValueLocation: 'facetValue'
 ```

 The configuration above will result in an outgoing request to: `https://my.backstage.com/api/catalog/entity-facets?facet=kind`